Applying for Medicare Only

 Your initial enrollment period starts three months before the month you attain age 65 and ends three months after the month you turn 65.

-If you want to know more about enrollment periods for Part B, please read the information about general and special enrollment periods in our "Medicare" booklet or talk to your personnel office before you decide.
+If you want to know more about enrollment periods for Part B, please read the information about the General Enrollment Period (GEP) and the SEP in our "Medicare" booklet or talk to your personnel office before you decide.